Denver, Colorado Metro Area

 Roxborough Park, Colorado

 Discover the delights in and around Roxborough Park!
-In addition to residential neighborhoods and a golf course, the star is a 3,413 acre Colorado State Park nestled in the foothills about 25 miles southwest of Denver.
+In addition to residential neighborhoods and a golf course, the heart of the area is the 3,413 acre Roxborough State Park nestled in the foothills about 25 miles southwest of Denver.
 The striking geology, with the same rock formations as the nearby Red Rocks Amphitheater and Garden of the Gods in Colorado Springs, provides a backdrop for varied habitats bringing together wildlife and plants from many ecological zones.
 Come experience plains to foothills to mountains all in a day!